Skip to menu Skip to content Skip to footer

 Open communication

-It's important to establish open lines of communication from the get-go.
-Always reassure your child they can call you any time, for any reason – if they’re homesick (though they may never admit this), if they need help or there’s an emergency.
+Establishing open lines of communication is a great place to start.
+Always reassure your child they can call you any time, for any reason – if they’re homesick (though they may never admit this), if they need help or there’s an emergency (though 000 should always be the first point of call in an emergency situation).
 Reiterate that you will not get mad at them – their safety is your number one priority, and they need to know your first reaction won’t be to judge or chastise.

 If your teen doesn’t feel comfortable talking with you about subjects such as sex, alcohol or drugs, tee up someone they can contact about these things if issues arise.
 This might be a family friend or adult cousin – someone you both trust.
 It’s important for your child to know they always have an adult they can talk to or turn to for help.

-Make sure you set clear expectations about how often your teen should check in with you.
-Although it’s difficult, try not to be overbearing.
-It could be as simple as a quick message once a day.
-Emphasise that sticking to this agreement will mean you’re less likely to call them at an inopportune moment and embarrass them in front of their friends.
+Setting clear expectations about how often your teen should check in with you can help put everyone's mind at ease.
+You may want to ask them to call you every hour, on the hour.
+But try to implement sensible timeframes – it could be as simple as a quick message once a day.
+It may help to emphasise that sticking to this agreement will mean you’re less likely to call them at an inopportune moment and embarrass them in front of their friends.

 Pro tip: when your teen books accommodation for schoolies, make sure you read through the terms and conditions with them.
 Many hotels have additional requirements for schoolies guests, and you don’t want to be caught off guard by additional fees or rules.